mGSTEP is an implementation of NeXT's OPENSTEP

 It is designed for use in embedded devices and includes GUI frameworks that provide support for X11 and direct rendering to the Linux frame buffer.

-Development of mGSTEP has been minimal for more than 10 years.
+Development of mGSTEP has been intermittent for more than 10 years.

 Better maintained alternatives exist (see below) and should be considered for all new projects.